Cemetery - Home

 Current Items of Interest

 Recently staff at the Cemetery began noticing an uncommon discoloration and yellowing of turf in the Cemetery.
-Further analysis concluded that, due to employee error a non-selective herbicide designed to kill broadleaf plants and grass was mistakenly applied to large areas of turf last fall resulting in full or partial destruction of turf.
+Further analysis concluded that, due to employee error, a non-selective herbicide designed to kill broadleaf plants and grass was mistakenly applied to large areas of turf last fall resulting in full or partial destruction of turf.
 It was a regrettable and unfortunate employee error.

-The Cemetery is preparing a renovation and funding plan that will be put into place shortly.
 Memorial Day is fast approaching and the Cemetery intends to have restoration work completed in a fashion that will allow the public to enter all sections of the Cemetery with as few restrictions as possible.
 It will take several months to a year for the renovation to fully grow in.
 The Cemetery will issue progress reports during the period of renovation and up to Memorial Day using various social media sites.

 There are 130,000 burial sites in the Salt Lake City cemetery and at present we have buried just over 121,000.
 The cemetery covers 250 acres in the heart of the city.
 Read about the cemetery's rich history at enjoyutah.org.